 Please be careful when burning plot waste.
-Due consideration must be given to the impact of smoke drifting towards any houses adjacent to the site.
+Due consideration must be given to the impact of smoke drifting towards any houses adjacent to the site and the Deeside Line.
 Burning green waste creates a lot of smoke and should be avoided.
 The City Council advise that the Fire Brigade be informed if a bonfire is planned.
 Common-sense has to be applied.

 We usually have an annual communal bonfire at the beginning of spring with the material being collected at the top of the site during the winter.
 Please note that only material suitable for burning should be collected eg fruit tree and bush prunings and wood — no plastics or brussels sprout stalks or carpets.